 If you are looking for freestanding tents that are better suited for fun group campouts, you will find plenty of great options in that category as well.

 Kelty’s Salida Freestanding tent can fit 4 people inside, so it is a great option if you are taking small groups camping and are looking for something simple to set up.
-The materials it is made from are high-quality, with polyester walls and a nylon floor.
 The tent has all kinds of conveniences, including a large door to make it easy to get in and out of, as well as a mesh covering to keep out insects.
 It has pockets and extra space on the inside to add needed storage, and it has reinforced seams to prevent water from leaking inside as well as a full-coverage rainfly.
 It is designed to be one of the easiest freestanding tents to set up, with color-coded construction and very light material and poles.
 It is also available as a 1- or 2-person tent, so it isn’t a bad option for backpackers either.

 Bravindew’s Instant Pop-Up Freestanding Tent is just as good as it sounds.
 Not only is it completely freestanding, but it also just pops right up when you take it out of the package, no setup required!
 The tent includes two mesh windows that provide excellent ventilation and can be covered by a nylon flap.
 There are a hang loop and plenty of pockets on the inside to offer needed storage space.
-The polyester material it is made from is waterproof, and the dome design allows you to simply turn the windows into a rainfly.
+The tent is designed to be waterproof, and the dome design allows you to simply turn the windows into a rainfly.
 The tent is made to be as spacious as possible, and one could quite easily fit 2 or more people inside.